Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx18-simple-htlc.md

 </details>

-## ⚡️ Claim The HTLC!
+## 👉 Claim The HTLC!

-For this exercise, we'll change things up and pretend to be Bob - the reasoning for doing this will soon become clear!
+For this exercise, we'll change things up and pretend to be Bob.
+The reasoning for doing this will soon become clear!
 In our role acting as Bob, our job is to claim the HTLC from the transaction above and rejoice with our newfound Bitcoin.

 Most of the work is already done for us.
 In fact, we won't be doing any coding!
-The main purpose of this exercise is to dig into the details of transaction and see ***how*** Bob claims the funds using a preimage hash.
+The main purpose of this exercise is to dig into the details of the transaction and see ***how*** Bob claims the funds using a **preimage**.

 ### Step 1: Initiating The Contract

-As we discussed earlier, to initiate this contract, imagine Alice and Bob created an HTLC output for 405,000 sats. **NOTE**, to ensure this exercise works for everyone using this workbook, this transaction is already mined within a block in your regtest environment.
+As we discussed earlier, to initiate this contract, imagine Alice and Bob created an HTLC output for 405,000 sats. **NOTE**: To ensure this exercise works for everyone using this workbook, this transaction is already mined within a block in your regtest environment.
 ```
 02000000000101a7a015aebdeba2205db63d17c7975ec0e7df930ca28e00fbfeadd1f0266bee080000000000ffffffff01082e0600000000002200208d3ae22e8fb32079a95497ee254f215500ecb1276ab3f46376b9fba4c4b788dd02473044022018f471487aa1fe83d1b9cc646c504de1a914480422c6dd0573684d9d6a2a0f1c0220757feb4134b18caf87fa8947f942a4a5cedffe86e3fa4679eaeedd63fa9dd3750121029141a3333093051ea2ea71445f651d413dd4a75369c887a46bf9f0f036e6ef5600000000
 ```

-#### ⚡️ View the details of the transaction hex!
+#### 👉 View the details of the transaction hex!

 You can see the details of the transaction if you run the following command in the **shell**.
 You may need to run `./start.sh` if your workbook went idle!
 ```
-decodetx <tx_dex>
+decodetx tx_hex
 ```

 There is a lot going on here, but the important piece to focus on is the **vout**.
 This part of the transaction lists all of the outputs, their amounts, their index, and the locking script.
 For this exercise, there is only one output, so it should be easy to find our HTLC!
 Once you see it, verify that it's the same as below.
 The HTLC output will be index 0 (`"n": 0`) and have a value of `0.00405000`.
 ```
 "asm": "0 8d3ae22e8fb32079a95497ee254f215500ecb1276ab3f46376b9fba4c4b788dd"
 ```